 • a context within which students can study those works within their cultural and social context

-• workshops that enable students to acquire the skills needed to practice specific art forms
+• Master Classes that enable students to acquire the skills needed to practice specific art forms

 • performance opportunities within the community